airpi017/ipfs-easy-update-bat/README.md

 One is starting the IPFS for you and stays open.
 This can be closed using `^C` twice.
 Ignore any error messages.

-The second sets the bandwidth shaping you've chosen and closes once the IPFS has started.
+The second sets the bandwidth shaping you've chosen and closes once the IPFS has started - `be vigilant`.

 ## Behaviour after Hibernate
 You will only see the original IPFS terminal window.

 This can be closed using `^C` twice.
 You can ignore any error messages on your return.

-The bandwidth shaping settings you've chosen have been re-applied.
+The bandwidth shaping settings you've chosen have been re-applied - `be vigilant`.